tyroguru/BPFTrace-hol/syscalls.md

 As you can see, the types don't agree as bpftrace always reports the return type as 'long' which is an 8 byte quantity.
 We may need to cast the return value accordingly to the correct return type as specified by the man page.

-[ XXX On an error the errno appears to be returned and not -1 - INVESTIGATE ]
+[ XXX On an error the errno appears to be returned and not -1 - explain that and expand ]

-### Raw vs "Nornal" syscalls
+### Raw vs "Normal" syscalls
 ---

 ## Exercises